 - Does the school have an established protocol for credit transfers?

-- Are there programs aimed at transfer students (such as transfer orientation, transfer-only financial aid, transfer housing)?
+- Are there programs aimed at transfer students (such as transfer orientation, transfer-only financial aid, or transfer housing)?

 - Look for information about articulation agreements.
 An articulation agreement is a formal agreement between two institutions that drastically simplifies the transfer process; instead of trying to work through transferring on your own, you can refer to the established policies in place for students who want to transfer between the institutions that participate in the agreement.
 Does the school you’re hoping to transfer to have any articulation agreements with nearby four-year or community colleges?
 Does the school you currently attend have any articulation agreements with colleges that interest you?